Nikken Sekkei and Joan Pascual - Ramon Ausió Arquitectes

 A total of 5,000 parking spaces will be created in an underground parking lot to free up the public area adjacent to the stadium and also to make it accessible for the neighbouring areas.

 The media section will be revamped and relocated along with new cabins and television sets to an exclusive 2,000m² media area and a new press room.

 A changing room with an area of 2,000m² will be designed in a new space that will also include a 50m warm-up area, four changing rooms, a medical area, access to the press room and other player-related amenities.

 A new 340m² restaurant will be built on the new premises in the upper first tier where some of the VIP boxes may also serve as restaurants.

-The VIP area will have a direct access to reserved parking and will also feature a private circulation section with limited access that will interconnect the various VIP boxes.
-A 4,000m² multi-purpose room for catering, as well as social and cultural events will be built.
+The VIP area will have direct access to reserved parking and will also feature a private circulation section with limited access that will interconnect the various VIP boxes.
+A 4,000m² multi-purpose room for catering, as well as social and cultural events, will be built.

 Circulation in the New Camp Nou stadium